Xilmi/Rotp-Fusion/README.md

 ## What'New

+2022.08.05 (BR)
+  - Removed the useless double call to options() and newOptions().
+  - Rewrote "Restart with a new race".
+It's now a "Start" allowing to load an old save and copy galaxy and opponents.

 2022.08.04 (BR)
   - Made tools to simplify setting addition to user preferences: Only two lines are needed.
   - Made tools to simplify setting addition to MOD Options GUI: Only two lines are needed (Using above tools).
 Compatible with traditionnal settings.